hoadnguyen/orderful-project/README.md

 ## Introduction

 Oh, hey!
-You are here probably because you are among the team who will interview me on Tuesday :)
+You are here probably because you are on the team who will interview me on Tuesday :)

 Great to e-meet you!
 I hope my code can speak a bit about myself.